CosmicMind/Material/README.md

 <a name="materialcolor"></a>
 ### MaterialColor

 MaterialColor is a complete Material Design color library.
 It uses base color values that expand to a range of lighter and darker shades, with the addition of accents.
+Below is an example of setting a FabButton's background color.

 ![MaterialKitMaterialColorPalette](http://www.materialkit.io/MK/MaterialKitMaterialColorPalette.png)